dreamcatcher-tech/network/Inbox/2025-06-26 1706 chat file format.md

 if its a chat between multiple people, then you all have a copy, and you use transcludes to keep everyones versions up to date.

 so each message will have a timestamp on it ? and a ulid ?  the ulid is the filename.  clients can only post increasing messages.

+translucudes have a repoid, which is the repo that created the transclude.